top of page

 • Continue to protect fig trees that are awake from frost.

-• Ensure trees that are awake receive sufficient water, sunlight, and warmth for rapid growth.
+• Ensure trees out of dormancy receive sufficient water, sunlight, and warmth for rapid growth.
 Use warm water whenever possible.
 Early efforts provide exponential benefits later in the growing season.

 Once the danger of frost passes, your trees should be fully awake.